wlaur/encomp/README.md

 from encomp.units import Quantity as Q from encomp.utypes import Volume, MassFlow

+# the types are determined by a static type checker like mypy

 # the unit "m" is registered as a Mass unit
 m = Q(12, 'kg')  # Quantity[Mass]